tryrebooted/rebooted-landing-page/README.md

 ## Our Solution

-rebootEd lets you complete real projects in an environment that dynamically adapts its difficulty on the fly, keeping learners engaged while leaders track real progress.
+rebootEd lets you complete real projects in an environment that dynamically adapts to your learning style on the fly, keeping learners engaged while leaders track real progress.

 No busy-work courses, no guesswork: just targeted growth that sticks.